 The geographic extent of potential visibility of the PV panels within the VSA was determined through the viewshed analysis as discussed in Section 4.1.1.
-Based on the vegetated viewshed analysis, views are limited to the area within 0.5 to 1 mile surrounding the PV panels, with additional areas of potential visibility in higher-elevation areas to the south.
-The highest concentration of visibility to PV panels was found within and directly adjacent to the Facility, such as from public roads along an array area.
+Based on the vegetated viewshed analysis, views are limited to the area within 0.5 to 1 mile surrounding the PV panels, with limited additional areas of potential visibility from higher-elevation areas to the south.
+The highest concentration of visibility to PV panels was found within and directly adjacent to the Facility, such as from public roads along the array areas.